 WHAT OTHER SYMPTOMS OF WISDOM TEETH might you get?

 So far we have talked about the gum over the LOWER wisdom tooth getting swollen.
 BUT THIS CAN SPREAD.
 The next stage is usually to notice that your face is swelling up, over the corner of your lower jawline, just below your ear.
 This is caused by infection.
 The bacteria causing this infection can get into some odd layers of soft tissue around the lower jaw.
+Take a look at my page on Wisdom Teeth Infection.

 The next symptoms of wisdom teeth are difficulty in opening your mouth as wide as normal, and a sensation of the swelling spreading INSIDE the back of your mouth.
 You can start to feel a swelling in your throat, which may lead to difficulty in swallowing.
 In severe cases, it can even start to affect your breathing.